Nickil21/nickil21.github.io/_posts/2020-04-06-evaluating-gender-bias-in-machine-translation.md

  * Equally split between stereotypical and non-stereotypical role assignments.
 (For every female doctor, we'll have a female nurse)
  * Gold annotations for gender.

+Six widely used MT models, representing the state of the art in both commercial and academic research were used:
+1. Google Translate
+2. Microsoft Translator
+3. Amazon Translate
+4. SYSTRAN
+5. the model of {% cite ott2018scaling %}, which recently achieved the best performance on English-to-French translation on the WMT'14 test set.
+6. the model of {% cite edunov-etal-2018-understanding %}, the WMT’18 winner on English-to-German translation.

 # Implementation
 ---